jennylmoy/BME-160/README.md

 #### Lab 6:
 `findUnique.py`

+### Requirements:
+These projects utilize Python 3.x, and no external libraries were imported and used into my programs.

 ### Acknowledgements:
 These laboratory projects were completed as a part of the BME 160: Research Programming in the Life Sciences curriculum at UC Santa Cruz.